-Pin Symbol Туре Description 6 RESET - Reset.
-The devices enter stanby status when a low level is input to this pin.
+Pin Symbol Type Description 6 RESET I Reset.
+The devices enter standby status when a low level is input to this pin.
 When RESET, oscillation stops.
-The AOUT output goes to ground and the IC status is reinitialized.
-The devices have an internal power-on reset.
-V{DD} must be raised within 1 ms to operate power-on reset correctly.
-If V{DD} is not raised within 1 ms, then the $\overline{\text{RESET}}$ pulse must be applied when power is turned ON.
-This pin has an internal pull-up resistor.
+The AOUT output goes to ground and the IC status is reinitialized This pin has an internal pull-up resistor.
 7 BUSY 0 Busy.
-Outputs a "L" level during playback and a "H" level when power is turned ON 8 NAR 0 The CMD and ST inputs become effective when high.
-NAR indicates whether the address bus (I0 through I6) is ready to accept another address.
+Outputs "L" level during playback and "H" level when power is turned ON.
+8 NAR 0 The CMD and ST inputs become effective when high.
+NAR indicates whether the address bus (10 through 16) is ready to accept another address.
 When high, it is ready to accept.
 NAR goes high when power is turned ON.
 9 AOUT 0 Analog Speech Output.
 D/A converter output or LPF output is selected by entering the command.
-12 XT Ι Ceramic Oscillator Input.
-This pin has an internal 0.5 to 5 M Ω feedback resistor between XT and $\overline{\text{XT}}$.
-If an external clock is used, this is the clock input pin 13 XT 0 Ceramic Oscillator Output.
+12 XT I Ceramic Oscillator Input.
+This pin has an internal 0.5 to 5 M $\Omega$ feedback resistor between XT and $\overline{\text{XT}}$ .
+If an external clock is used, this is the clock input pin.
+13 XT 0 Ceramic Oscillator Output.
 If an external clock is used, leave this pin open.
-14 CMD - Command Input and Option Control.
-This pin is used as command and option input when CMD is at the high level with \overline{ST} low.
+14 CMD I Command Input and Option Control.
+This pin is used as command and option input when CMD is at the high level with $\overline{ST}$ low.
 If this pin is not used or serial input is optioned, set this pin to "H" level.
 This pin has an internal pull-up resistor.
-15 ST Start.
-Speech playback starts at the fall of the \overline{ST} pulse.
-The IO - I6 addresses are latched at the rise of the \overline{ST} pulse.
-Input a \overline{ST} pulse when NAR goes to the high level for channels 1 and 2.
+15 ST I Start.
+Speech playback starts at the fall of the $\overline{ST}$ pulse.
+The 10-16 addresses are latched at the rise of the $\overline{ST}$ pulse.
+Input a $\overline{ST}$ pulse when NAR goes to the high level for channels 1 and 2.
 This pin has an internal pull-up resistor.
-5 СH - Channel Control.
+5 CH I Channel Control.
 Channel 1 is selected when the input is pulled high.
 Channel 2 is selected when the input is low.
 This pin has an internal pull-up resistor.
-4 I6/SD Ι This pin is command and user-defined phrase input when parallel input is optioned.
+4 I6/SD I This pin is command and user-defined phrase input when parallel input is optioned.
 This pin is serial data (command and address) input when serial input is optioned.
-3 I5/SI Ι This pin is command and user-defined phrase input when parallel input is optioned.
+3 I5/SI I This pin is command and user-defined phrase input when parallel input is optioned.
 This pin is used as serial clock input when serial input is optioned.
-2 14 - This pin is command and user-defined phrase input when parallel input is optioned.
+2 14 I This pin is command and user-defined phrase input when parallel input is optioned.
 When serial input is optioned, set this pin to "L" level.
 This pin has an internal pull-down resistor.
-19 I3/PORT1 1/0 This pin is command and user-defined phrase input when parallel input is optioned.
+19 I3/PORT1 I/O This pin is command and user-defined phrase input when parallel input is optioned.
 When serial input is optioned, this pin is a port output.
-The port output is controlled by entering external silence insertion code.
-18 I2/PORT0 1/0 This pin is command and user-defined phrase input when parallel input is optioned.
+Entering external silence insertion code controls the port output.
+18 I2/PORT0 I/O This pin is command and user-defined phrase input when parallel input is optioned.
 When serial input is optioned, this pin is a port output.
-The port output is controlled by entering external silence insertion code.
-16, 17 10, 11 ı This pin is command and user-defined phrase input when parallel input is optioned When serial input is optioned, set this pin to "L" level.
+Entering external silence insertion code controls the port output.
+16, 17 10, 11 I This pin is command and user-defined phrase input when parallel input is optioned.
+When serial input is optioned, set this pin to "L" level.
 This pin has an internal pull-down resistor.
 10 GND Ground pin.
-11 V{DD} Power supply.
-Insert a $0.1\mu F$ ro more bypass capacitor between this pin and GND 1 V {pp} Supply voltage for writing data to internal OTP ROM.
-20 PGM Interface with voice analysis edit tools AR761 and AR762.
+11 $V{DD}$ Power supply.
+Insert a 0.1 $\mu\text{F}$ or more bypass capacitor between this pin and GND.
+1 $V{PP}$ Supply voltage for writing data to internal OTP ROM.
+20 PGM I Interface with voice analysis edit tools AR204.
 Set to "L" level or leave open during playback.
 This pin has an internal pull-down resistor.